JimWas/Twitch-Viewbot-Proxy/README.md

 ⚡ Keywords: twitch viewbot, twitch viewer bot, twitch automation, twitch proxy bot, twitch bot python, selenium twitch bot, twitch browser automation

+**✅ Works After August 2025 Twitch Updates — Simply use a JavaScript or iframe embed of the Twitch stream and direct the bot to the embed page instead of the main Twitch URL.
+**

 **Support & Donations
 **
 FOR 10+ CONCURRENT SESSIONS PLEASE VISIT MY KO-FI